Here are some facts about the death of Osama bin Laden.

 May 23, 2012 - Shakeel Afridi, the Pakistani doctor accused of helping the CIA track down Osama bin Laden, is fined $3,500 for spying for the United States and sentenced to 33 years in prison for treason by a tribal court.

-February 11, 2013 - Conflicting information about which Navy SEAL killed Osama bin Laden appears when Esquire magazine reports on an unnamed former Navy SEAL who says he fired the kill shot, not the point man as told in the book "No Easy Day" by former Navy SEAL Matt Bissonnette.
+February 11, 2013 - Conflicting information about which Navy SEAL killed bin Laden appears when Esquire magazine reports on an unnamed former Navy SEAL who says he fired the kill shot, not the point man as told in Bissonette’s book “No Easy Day.”

-May 21, 2013 - A three-judge federal appeals court panel turns down an appeal from a conservative legal group, ruling that the release of post-mortem images of Osama bin Laden's body could result in attacks on Americans.
+May 21, 2013 - A three-judge federal appeals court panel rejects an appeal from a conservative legal group, ruling that the release of post-mortem images of Osama bin Laden’s body could result in attacks on Americans.

 October 31, 2014 - Adm.
 Brian Losey, head of the Naval Warfare Special Command, releases an open letter warning Navy SEALs against betraying their promise of secrecy.
 This is in advance of two upcoming interviews from SEALs involved in the Osama bin Laden mission.